Demidorn/alx-frontend-javascript/0x02-ES6_classes/README.md

     }
     ```
     Can check for your NodeJs version using ``` nodejs -v``` or  ``` node -v``` & node package manager using ``` npm -v```
-- Install Jest, Babel, and ESLint
+- Install Jest, Babel, and ESLint<br>
     in your project directory, install Jest, Babel and ESList by using the supplied package.json and ```run npm install```